theboomiest/axiom-v/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to Axiom
 ---

-This is a blank Quartz installation.
+## The setting primer is Coming Soon™

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+In the meantime, feel free to check out the pages in the explorer on the left.
+Keep in mind anything you read there is subject to change, especially in the next few weeks before the campaign officially starts.